csaea/sandbox/README.md

 # CSAEA Binder Sandbox

-Welcome to the **Educational Binder Sandbox**!
-This repository provides a curated collection of lessons from various free, online, or open-source curriculum sources, designed specifically for students interested in computer science.
-Each folder contains a unique set of resources tailored for different computer science subjects.
+Welcome to the **CSAEA Binder Sandbox**!
+This repo gifts a wealth of knowledge aimed toward early programmers on an advanced route.
+It contains a valuable hub of original lessons, curriculum from cited sources, and links incredibly useful tools, organizations, and sources for CS students of various levels.

 ## Table of Contents